macx/ng-boilerplate/src/app/README.md

 subdirectories for "create", "view", "search", etc. The "view" submodule may then define a route of `/products/:id`, ad infinitum.

-As `ngBoilerplate` is quite minimal, take a look at the two provided submodules to gain a better understanding of how these are used as well as to get a glimpse of how powerful this simple construct can be.
+As `ngBoilerplate` is quite minimal, take a look at the provided submodule to gain a better understanding of how these are used as well as to get a glimpse of how powerful this simple construct can be.